Dimension-AI-Technologies/Entropic/README.md

 # Entropic - a Claude Code Todo GUI and Project History viewer

-A real-time todo monitoring system for Claude Code that displays live updates of Todo items as they are created, modified, and completed.
+A real-time ToDo monitoring system for Claude Code that displays live updates of Todo items as they are created, modified, and completed.
 This tool provides a visual dashboard in your terminal or as a GUI that automatically updates whenever Claude Code uses the TodoWrite tool.
+GUI versuib is in cross-platform TypeScript / Electron.
-Terminal version is in original Bash (by [@JamesonNyp](@JamesonNyp)) and cross-platform PowerShell (by [dimension-zero](@dimension-zero)).
-GUI is in cross-platform TypeScript.
+Terminal version is in cross-platform PowerShell by [dimension-zero](@dimension-zero) and original Bash by [@JamesonNyp](@JamesonNyp).

 ![Claude Code Todo Tracker Live Monitor](Todo%20Tracker.png)